-11. Resettlement Budget and Financing
+XI.
+Resettlement Budget and Financing

-All RAP preparation and implementation costs, including cost of compensation and LAR administration, will be considered an integral part of Project cost and will be contributed as a counterpart fund by the Georgia Government, in particular MDFG.
+All RAP preparation and implementation costs, including cost of compensation and LAR administration, will be considered an integral part of Project cost and will be contributed as a counterpart fund by the Georgia Government.
 Each RAP will include a budget section indicating (i) unit compensation rates for all affected items and allowances, (ii) methodology followed for the computation of unit compensation rates, and (iii) a cost table for all compensation expenses including administrative costs and contingencies.
-Costs for external monitoring tasks and for the preparation of surveys and RAPs can be allocated under the loan.
+Costs for the preparation of surveys and RAPs can be allocated under the loan.